reefactor/brainfood_reference/README.md

 #### Strategy
 - [Stratechery by Ben Thompson on the business, strategy, and impact of technology](https://stratechery.com)
 - [Benedict Evans newsletter](http://ben-evans.com/newsletter/)
+- [Timeless concepts by Jim Collins](https://www.jimcollins.com/concepts.html) from more than 25 years of rigorous research into the question of what makes great companies tick

 #### Listen and Learn